Block reference #

 SetSubstepState #

-Override this for blocks with inertial part only.
+Override this for blocks with inertial parts only.

 Apply the provided state to the block for further calculations within this substep.
-First substep will typically receive the state already returned in GetState.
+The first substep will typically receive the state already returned in GetState.
 Other substeps will receive states computed by the solver.

 ComputeStateUpstream #